mattgraham/frontendthanks/_posts/2014-08-10-Matt-Graham.md

 ---
-layout: thanks
+layout: home
-title: Thank You Dan
+title: Do what makes you come alive.
 name: Matt Graham
 twitter: michigangraham
 years: 2013, 2012